 The first girl had striking green eyes and her straw-colored hair was pulled back by a gold-flecked headband.
 Her face was narrow with a spattering of freckles.
-The second girl was even prettier, though she wore lipstick and dark eyeliner, which Rachel did not think looked attractive on someone so young.
+The second girl was quite pretty, though she wore lipstick and dark eyeliner, which Rachel did not think looked attractive on someone so young.
 She had an intelligent look to her face.
-The third girl was plainer and heavier than the other two, but her clothes were of excellent quality, with mother-of-pearl buttons on her white shirt and sapphires in her ears.
+The third girl was plainer and heavier than the other two, but her clothes were of excellent quality, with pearl buttons on her white shirt and sapphires in her ears.

 Girls who liked flying.
 Perfect for new friends!

 Rachel had never had a proper friend.
-She was very fond of the cook’s grandson, but Taddy only visited his grandmother for a few weeks each summer and at Yule.
-She also adored Benjamin, the son of her father’s close friend, but again, the Bridges rarely came over.
-She often visited the tenant farmers on her family estate, but their children had school to attend and chores to do.
+She was very fond of the grandson of the cook at Gryphon Park, but Taddy only visited his grandmother for a few weeks each summer and at Yule.
+She also adored Benjamin Bridges, the son of her father’s close friend, but again, the Bridges rarely came over.
+She often visited the tenant farmers on her family’s estate, but their children had school to attend and chores to do.
 They seldom had time to play.